unnamedd/SyntaxKit/Readme.markdown

 If you want to build your own parser (for example, to generate HTML) you can subclass whichever one meets your needs.
 Go nuts.

 Enjoy.

+## A list of Caveats

+There are however a few things you got to watch out for:

+* \G will always be matched
+* Technical differences from onigurama to NSRegularExpression
+* Backreferences to begin are not supported
+* contentName property is not supported
+* Attributes other than foreground color are ignored
+* crashs after ~ 300 stackframes in a secondary thread (in debug configuration)
+* Cannot recursively include itself (use $self or $base instead)

+Feel free to improve upon this.